For Immediate Release

 The Federal Aviation Administration (FAA) and industry are working on a number of key initiatives to improve general aviation (GA) safety: the GA Joint Steering Committee (GAJSC), Equip 2020 for ADS-B Out, new Airman Certification Standards (ACS), streamlining aircraft certification, the Got Data?
 External Data Initiative, and the Fly Safe outreach campaign on Loss of Control.

 The FAA’s goal is to reduce the GA fatal accident rate by 10 percent over a 10-year period (2009-2018).
 Inflight loss of control – mainly stalls – accounts for the largest number of GA fatal accidents.
-Although the fatal accident rate is beginning to decline, last year (FY17) 347 people still died in 209 general aviation accidents
+Although the fatal accident rate is declining, last year (FY17) 347 people still died in 209 general aviation fatal accidents

 Using data, the FAA and industry are working together to identify risk, pinpoint trends through root cause analysis, and develop safety strategies.
 The FAA and the GA community carry out this work through the GAJSC.

-- Formed in the mid-1990s, the GAJSC recently has renewed its efforts to combat GA fatal accidents.
-The government and industry group uses the same approach as the Commercial Aviation Safety Team (CAST).
+- Formed in the mid-1990s, the GAJSC revitalized its efforts in 2011 to combat GA fatal accidents.
+The government and industry group uses the same methodology as the Commercial Aviation Safety Team (CAST).
 It uses a data-driven, consensus-based approach to analyze safety data to develop specific interventions that will mitigate the root causes of accidents.

 - The GA JSC began its study into Controlled Flight Into Terrain (CFIT) accidents in October 2017 and will finish its work sometime in 2018.
-CFIT is the second largest risk in GA.
+CFIT is the second largest risk in GA, but was initially skipped due to an encouraging downward trend in CFIT accidents.

-The GAJSC combines the expertise of many key decision makers across different parts of the FAA, several government agencies, and stakeholder groups.
+The GAJSC combines the expertise of many key decision makers across different parts of the FAA, other government agencies, and industry stakeholder groups.
 The other federal agencies are the National Aeronautics and Space Administration and the National Transportation Safety Board (NTSB), which participates as an observer.
 Industry participants include the Aircraft Owners and Pilots Association, Experimental Aircraft Association, General Aviation Manufacturers Association, Light Aircraft Manufacturers Association, National Business Aviation Association, National Air Transportation Association, National Association of Flight Instructors, Society of Aviation and Flight Educators, and the aviation insurance industry.
-The European Aviation Safety Agency (EASA) also participates as an observer.
+The European Aviation Safety Agency (EASA), Transport Canada and the Canadian Owners and Pilots Association (COPA) also participate as observers.

 This project led to a broader expansion of GA in ASIAS.
 Tools are now available to the GA community to help explore and understand their own flight data and look for potential risks.
 Through this program, the FAA does not have access to any individual pilot’s data as the system is hosted by a third party.
 The de-identified aggregate data is used by the GA community through ASIAS to identify trends and look for system risks that may need to be mitigated.
 Data from these programs will be used for GA JSC initiatives and research conducted by the GA community.
 The GAJSC is working with the community to incorporate their data into ASIAS so that it may be used to identify risk.